 Open-ended, creative toys like LEGOs are a child’s best friend, and LEGO Duplos are a great way to get your little man excited to build on his own.
 There are instructions to create three different trucks with this small set, and you and your toddler can probably come up with dozens more.

 Although many card games are too advanced for your preschooler, a matching game is one he’s sure to pick up on quickly.
-Even a 2-year-old would enjoy playing with these cards and saying the names of the items in the pictures.
-To make this game even more fun, it is illustrated by the fantastic children’s book author and illustrator Eric Carle.
-The beautiful pictures are mounted on heavy duty cardboard, so you can be sure they will last.
+Even a 2-year-old would enjoy playing with these cards and saying the names of the characters in the pictures.
+The pictures are mounted on heavy duty cardboard, so you can be sure they will last.

 Melissa & Doug Primary Lacing Beads

 This lacing beads set comes with chunky beads and heavy string.
 By putting beads on the string in patterns (or not), your child will be developing his motor and artistic skills while keeping himself busy.
 This is a great quiet toy for the car, church, or at home.
 With multiple beads and strings, this toy is perfect for multiple children to play at once.
 It’s a win-win.

 Educational Insights Playfoam